6 Innovation & Idea Management Software (2025 Comparison)

 • Managing the innovation portfolio

-In addition, these idea assessment steps aren’t the same for every department or category of ideas in a given organization.
-New product innovations will need a different process and assessment workflow than operational or human resources innovations, and each of these steps requires using different criteria and the collaboration and input from different stakeholders.
+Additionally, these steps aren’t the same for every department or category of ideas.
+New product innovations will need a different process than operational or human resources innovations, and each of these steps requires using different criteria and the collaboration and input from different stakeholders.

-Therefore, in our experience, good innovation management software needs to have three key components:
+Therefore, in our experience, good innovation management software should have four key components:

 1. Full lifecycle: The ability to support the assessment and cultivation of ideas all the way to implementation, not just collection.

-2. Configurability: The ability to support multiple different types of assessment workflows or idea stages, so that new product ideas, for example, can have their own set of steps to implementation and operational (or employee experience) ideas can have theirs.
+2. Configurability: The ability to support multiple different types of assessment workflows or idea stages, so that new product ideas, for example, can have their own set of steps to implementation and operational ideas can have theirs.

 3. Collaboration: Features to let anyone in the organization see, rate, and collaborate on ideas at each step of the process (of course, with the ability to restrict access as needed).

-In this article, to help innovation managers understand what to look for in idea and management software, we dive deep into these three components in the context of our innovation management platform, InnovationCast, and share how we designed it to fulfill these criteria.
-Then, we also share a list of other highly-rated innovation management tools so you can evaluate more options on your own.
+To help innovation managers understand what to look for in idea and innovation management software, we explore four key components in the context of our innovation management platform, InnovationCast, and share how we designed it to fulfill these criteria.

-At the end, we also discuss the other types of collaborative solutions you may see in your research (and how they’re similar to, but not replacements for, innovation management software).
+We then highlight other highly-rated innovation management tools, along with collaborative solutions you may encounter in your research — and explain how they’re similar to, but not replacements for, true innovation management software.

 To learn more about how InnovationCast could be a fit for your team, schedule a free demo